iandppl/BookStoreAssessment/README.md

 1) Get "/api/book?titleOrAuthorName={titleOrAuthorName}"
  - Fetches all books that contains either the title or author (exact match)
 2) Post "/api/book/"
-   - Creates or updates BookDTO objects and takes in BookDTO object,
+   - Creates BookDTO objects and takes in BookDTO object and if book id is created then BookCreationErrorException will be thrown and will return true if successful
-   - example:{
+   - Example request body input:{
         "isbn": "1236",
         "title": "Little Mermaid",
         "authorDTOList": [